524119574/LeetCodeSolution/README.md

 # LeetCodeSolution
-My personal solution to LeetCode questions
+My personal solution to LeetCode questions together with some interview preparation notes.